caktus/caktus-sphinx-theme/docs/usage.rst

 ``links``
 ______________________________________

-The ``links`` options is a dictionary of links to be displayed on the index page sidebar under the Quick Links heading.
+The ``links`` option is a dictionary of links to be displayed on the index page sidebar under the Quick Links heading.
 The set of recongnized keys are given below

 - pypi: Link to the project's page on the Python Package Index